uNwinD-Development/ethicalpixel-bowling/[QB VERSION]/readme.md

 * 2 .
 Drag the icons from the folder "Icons" to your inventory icons folder!

 * 3 .
+This is a really iportnat step : bt-target/client.lua/line: 137

+You will find this

+    	TriggerEvent(data.event)

+Replace it with this

+		if data.parms then
+			TriggerEvent(data.event, data.parms)
+		else
+			TriggerEvent(data.event)
+		end

+* 4 .
 Make sure the script is started after dependenicies

 # Known Bugs